monopole/mdrip/README.md

 ## Tips

-`mdrip` is an instance of [literate programming] in that code (shell commands in code blocks) is embedded in explanatory content (markdown).
+`mdrip` permits [literate programming] via markdown.
+It lets one run or test code (shell commands) that is otherwise embedded in explanatory content (markdown).

-One can use [_here_ documents] to incorporate any programming language into tested markdown (as in the [busted Go tutorial] discussed above).
+One can use [_here_ documents] to incorporate any programming language into tested markdown - as in the [busted Go tutorial] discussed above.
+That tutorial could have covered C, C++, Rust, etc.

 Place commands that the reader would want to execute directly (with no edits) in [fenced code blocks].